The name of the domestic breed

 ChihuahuaChihuahuas are prized for their devotion, ferocity, and personality.
 Their curious personality and small size make them easily adaptable to a variety of environments, including the city and small apartments.
 Chihuahuas are often stereotyped as high-strung, though it has been shown that correct training and socialization can result in an outstanding companion animal.

-One unique trait in most chihuahuas is the tendency to burrow into blankets or clothing in order to sleep.
+They can also be quite affectionate with their owners.
+Very quick to learn commands, the clever Chihuahua is easily trained to perform tricks.One unique trait in most chihuahuas is the tendency to burrow into blankets or clothing in order to sleep.
 This can prove a danger if a person sits on a bed or sofa without checking for sleeping dogs.
 This behavior is attributed to the belief that pre-domesticated chihuahuas lived in underground burrows.

 Chihuahuas are not well-suited as small children's pets because of their size, temperament, and tendency to bite when frightened.
 It is recommended that children be school aged or older before adding a Chihuahua to ones home.